top of page

 SHOULD WE THROW OUT THE SOFA?

 However, there is a solution to this problem that doesn't involve “getting rid of the sofa”.
-The answer lies in our Integration Coefficient IC model, which can help promote the use of renewable energy sources in mining by using digital communication ecosystems, factories integration and unified guarantee.
+The answer lies in our Integration Coefficient IC business model, which can help promote renewable energy sources in mining by using digital communication ecosystems, factory integration, and unified guarantee.

-Using hybrid solar system with solar panels and LIFEPO4 batteries, the energy consumption of mining will be significantly reduced as well as the emissions.
-This solution can be implemented globally, and it has already been proven to be effective in many mining processes worldwide.
+Using a hybrid solar system with solar panels and LIFEPO4 batteries, the energy consumption of mining will be significantly reduced as well as the emissions.
+This solution can be implemented globally and has been proven effective in many mining processes worldwide.

 For example, a mining company in Australia has recently installed a 12.5 MW solar farm to power their operations, which has resulted in a 20% reduction in energy costs decreasing CO2 emissions.
 In addition, a Chinese mining company has built a solar-powered farm that generates 3.8 Mega-kilowatt-hours of electricity per year, enough to power 1,000 homes in the same period.

 These initiatives show that the integration of renewable energy sources into mining operations is not only possible but also beneficial.
-With the help of the IC model, mining companies can switch to renewable energy sources and reduce their environmental impact.
+With the help of the Integration Coefficient IC business model, mining companies can switch to renewable energy sources and reduce their environmental impact.

 In conclusion, the story of the sofa can teach us a valuable lesson about problem-solving.
-Just like the couple who got rid of their favorite sofa, the critics of cryptocurrency mining are focusing on the wrong problem.
-Instead of calling for an end to mining, we should focus on finding solutions that promote the use of renewable energy sources, such as solar.
+As the couple got rid of their favorite sofa, the critics of cryptocurrency mining focused on the wrong problem.
+Instead of calling for an end to mining, everybody should focus on finding solutions that promote renewable energy sources, such as solar.

 Please Contact Us for more information.